 Encouraging Skilling Up

-We have always focused on encouraging Ellicians to skill up and validate the skill by availing certifications.
+We have always focused on encouraging Ellicians to improve and validate their skills by availing certifications.
 Further enhancing our focus on skilling up, we planned a series of training programs.
-Stating one such an example here, recently 14 Ellicians went through extensive Robotic Process Automation training.
-Last week, all of them successfully completed Advanced RPA Developer certification from UI Path.
+Stating one such example here, recently, 14 Ellicians went through extensive Robotic Process Automation training.
+Last week, they all completed the Advanced RPA Developer certification from UI Path.

-- Being patient and having a positive attitude is very crucial.
-You need to remember that as an HR, you are responsible for the wellbeing of a large number of people.
+Being patient and having a positive attitude is very crucial.
+It would help if you remembered that as an HR, you are responsible for the wellbeing of many people.

-- Tools are just a medium, engagement is all about establishing true connection!
+Tools are just a medium; engagement is about establishing a genuine connection!

-As this pandemic continues to unfold, let’s keep ourselves positive and hope for the best.
-As and when we get to the end of this, I will for sure write another article sharing further learnings.
+As this pandemic unfolds, let’s keep ourselves positive and hope for the best.
+When we get to the end of this, I will write another article sharing further learnings.